beheh/clonklorry/README.md

 ### Installing the servers

 Your servers require [PHP](http://php.net/), an installed version of [Composer](http://getcomposer.org/), a database set up for PHP's PDO and [Redis](http://redis.io/).

-Choose a folder where Capistrano should deploy to and configure your webserer to point incoming requests to `<deployfolder>/current/web`.
+Choose a folder where Capistrano should deploy to and configure your webserver to point incoming requests to `<deployfolder>/current/web`.

 ### Setting up your stages